benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/README.md

  - OWB: Maxim-Integrated DS18B20
  - SPI: Analog Devices MAX31865 - Work in Progress

-Above peripheral drivers have been tested, validated with a logic analyzer where applicable, and still under development.
-With every ESP-IDF release there are bound to be quirks with the code base, a major one was with the release of ESP-IDF (v5.3.1), the i2c_master.h introduced timing issues and above drivers did require some maintenance.
+The above peripheral drivers have been tested, and validated with a logic analyzer where applicable, and are still under development.
+With every ESP-IDF release there are bound to be quirks with the code base, a major one was with the release of ESP-IDF (v5.3.1), the i2c_master.h introduced timing issues and the above drivers did require some maintenance.
 If any problems arise please feel free to log an issue and if you would to contribute please contact me.

 # ESP Engineering Components
 The ESP engineering components are generally used in conjunction with peripheral components for data processing.

 Supported components include the following:

-- `Kalman Motion`: Kalman filter for motion based use-cases that leverage sensors such as a gyroscope and/or accelorometer.
+- `Kalman Motion`: Kalman filter for motion-based use-cases that leverage sensors such as a gyroscope and/or accelerometer.
 - `Sensirion Gas Index Algorithm`: A gas index algorithm for Sensirion air quality sensors.
 This code base is maintained by Sensirion.

-See Sensirion SGP4X example on how the gas index algorithm is utilized with this sensor.
+See the Sensirion SGP4X example on how the gas index algorithm is utilized with this sensor.

 # ESP Schedule Components
 The ESP `time-into-interval` component synchronizes a FreeRTOS task with the system clock and user-defined time interval for temporal conditional scenarios.

 # ESP Storage Components (WORK IN PROGRESS)
-The ESP storage components can be used for use-cases that require volatile and/or non-volatile storage.
+The ESP storage components can be used for use cases that require volatile and/or non-volatile storage.

 Supported components include the following:

-- `Data-Logger`: A user friendly table based data logging component for measurement and control use-cases.
-See Data-Logger examples for more details, see readme file in the component folder.
+- `Data-Logger`: A user-friendly table-based data logging component for measurement and control use-cases.
+See Data-Logger examples for more details, see the readme file in the component folder.
 - `NVS Ext`: A component extension that simplifies the process of reading and writing information to non-volatile storage (NVS).
-See readme file in the component folder.
+See the readme file in the component folder.